celestialspring/Optics/OpticalElements/readme.md

 # Optical elements

-The class OpticalElements contains functions to simulate optical elements such as slits.
+The class OpticalElements contains functions to simulate optical elements such as lens and slits.
 The example folder contains an example simulation of diffraction from rectangular and circular slits of a Hermite-Gaussian beam mode.
+It also contains an example of beam propagation through an amplitude mask and lens imaging.

 ## Scripts